Recovery Programs Partners Collaborate to Recover Rare Native Fishes

 The Bureau of Land Management has been preparing Biological Assessments addressing water depletion issues and their effect on native fish in the Colorado River Basin since 1994.
 BLM is a partner in the San Juan Program and their work has played a vital role in maintaining a healthy ecosystem for Colorado and San Juan river fishes to live and flourish, as well as other animals that inhabit the basin.
 BLM also provides unique opportunities to the Upper Colorado Program, including management of a wetland on their land along the Green River.
 The Bureau of Land Management’s mission is to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations.

-As a primary partner of both Recovery Programs since their inception, Bureau of Reclamation authorizes appropriations to the Secretary of the Interior to undertake capital projects for the recovery of endangered fish species in the Upper Colorado and San Juan River basins.
+Congress authorizes appropriations to the Secretary of the Interior, via the Bureau of Reclamation, to undertake capital projects for the recovery of endangered fish species in the Upper Colorado and San Juan River basins.
 The long term recovery of native fishes in the Colorado and San Juan rivers depend on the powerful cooperation that the Bureau of Reclamation helps to facilitate.
 The mission of the Bureau of Reclamation is to manage, develop, and protect water and related resources in an environmentally and economically sound manner in the interest of the American public.

 U.S. Fish and Wildlife Service plays a vital role in the recovery of endangered fish in the Upper Colorado and San Juan river basins as partners in and staffing both recovery programs.
 Biologists from multiple field stations work together conducting research, monitoring, and management activities on native fish populations with a goal of recovering native endangered fish.
 The Service’s mission –“Working with others to conserve, protect, and enhance, fish, wildlife, plants, and their habitats for the continuing benefit of the American people” – reflects the value the agency places on working in partnership with others.